Royce Openda

-Royce Drax Openda Owaga (born 21 April 2002) is a Gabonese footballer who plays as a winger for Championnat National 2 club Bordeaux and the Gabon national team.
+Royce Drax Openda Owaga (born 21 April 2002) is a Gabonese footballer who plays as a winger for French club Pau and the Gabon national team.

 Early life

 Openda was born in 2002 in Gabon.
 He is a native of Port-Gentil, Gabon.

 Career

 Openda started his career with Gabonese side AS Bouenguidi.
 He played in the CAF Champions League while playing for the club.
 In 2023, he signed for French Ligue 1 side FC Lorient.

 International career

 Openda was called up to the Gabon national team for a set of 2026 FIFA World Cup qualification matches in November 2025.

 Style of play

 Openda mainly operates as a striker.
 He is known for his speed.